andrewhr/parsable/README.md

-Parsable
+Importable
 ==========

-WIP

-Parsable aims to be a easy bridge to importing data from csv file to a Rails app.
+Importable aims to be a easy bridge to importing data from csv file to a Rails app.
 That's achieved by configuring your models through a simple DSL, that will parse and import the given data directly to database.